getsentry/sentry-docs/src/collections/_documentation/development/sdk-dev/event-payloads/contexts.md

 `raw_description`:

 : _Optional_.
 An unprocessed description string obtained by the operating system.
 For some well-known runtimes, Sentry will attempt to parse `name` and `version` from this string, if they are not explicitly given.

 ## Runtime Context

 Runtime context describes a runtime in more detail.
-Typically, this context is used multiple times if multiple runtimes are involved (for instance, if you have a JavaScript application running on top of JVM)
+Typically, this context is used multiple times if multiple runtimes are involved (for instance, if you have a JavaScript application running on top of JVM).

+The `type` and default key is `"runtime"`.

 `name`: